spikedoanz/spikedoanz.github.io/content/secret/wirehead-blog.md

     # 2. Create a batch to store samples into
     results = []
     for id in batch:
-        # 3. Fetch chunks from chunk indeces fetched in # 1.
+        # 3. Fetch chunks from chunk indices fetched in # 1.
         samples_for_id = [
             sample for sample in samples if sample[self.id] == self.indices[id]
         ]